 The train is just one of the amazing sights at the Blaze.

-The Great Jack O' Lantern Blaze takes place at Van Cortlandt Manor in Croton-on-Hudson on select evenings Friday, September 29, through Saturday, November 25, 2017.
+The Great Jack O' Lantern Blaze takes place at Van Cortlandt Manor in Croton-on-Hudson on select evenings from Friday, September 28, through Saturday, November 24, 2018.
 Times vary.
-Saturdays: $25 for adults, $20 for children ages 3-17.
-Other nights: $20 for adults, $16 for children ages 3-17.
+Saturdays: $27 for adults, $20 for children ages 3-17.
+Other nights: $22 for adults, $16 for children ages 3-17.
 Advance tickets are a must.

 The Blaze is accessible via public transportation.
-Take a one-hour train ride on Metro-North or Amtrak.
-Get off at the Croton-Harmon station, and then it's just a five-minute cab ride away.
+Take a one-hour train ride from Manhattan on Metro-North or Amtrak.
+Get off at the Croton-Harmon station, and then it's just a five-minute cab ride or a 10-minute walk.